Plain English Summary

 1. CORE-OM, BDI-II, EQ-5D-5L, WSAS and GAD-7

-2. In addition we will collect healthcare utilisation by an adaptation of the Client Service Receipt Inventory
+2. Healthcare utilisation, measured using an adaptation of the Client Service Receipt Inventory

-3. We will administer a patient satisfaction questionnaire, the Client Satisfaction Questionnaire (CSQ), at 6 months
+3. Patient satisfaction, measured using the Client Satisfaction Questionnaire (CSQ), at 6 months

 Taken at baseline, 6 and 12 months